Bachelor of Education

 • Social Studies Education (including geography)

-The secondary stream is designed for prospective teachers who wish to specialize in teaching one or more of the subjects reflected in the middle/secondary school curriculum.
+The Middle/Young adult stream is designed for prospective teachers who wish to specialize in teaching one or more of the subjects reflected in the middle and high school curriculum.
 Normally, students pursue 2 teachable concentrations based on course work from their previous undergraduate degree.
-Each concentration must consist of 9 ch in the areas chosen (those in the Physical Education and Health concentration must complete 12 ch in that area).
+Each concentration must consist of 9 credit hours in the areas chosen (those in the Physical Education and Health concentration must complete 12 credit hours in that area).
+The concentration areas for this option are:

 • Arts Education (Visual Arts)